Atmospheric entry: Propulsive entry

-Feathered entry
+High-drag suborbital entry

 In 2004, aircraft designer Burt Rutan demonstrated the feasibility of a shape-changing airfoil for reentry with the sub-orbital SpaceShipOne.
 The wings on this craft rotate upward into the feathered configuration that provides a shuttlecock effect.
 Thus SpaceShipOne achieves much more aerodynamic drag on reentry while not experiencing significant thermal loads.

 The configuration increases drag, as the craft is now less streamlined and results in more atmospheric gas particles hitting the spacecraft at higher altitudes than otherwise.
 The aircraft thus slows down more in higher atmospheric layers which is the key to efficient reentry.
 Secondly, the aircraft will automatically orient itself in this state to a high drag attitude.

 However, the velocity attained by SpaceShipOne prior to reentry is much lower than that of an orbital spacecraft, and engineers, including Rutan, recognize that a feathered reentry technique is not suitable for return from orbit.